Fantôme Iris show their cards in an intense and classy, histoire.

 If you mean the instrumentals, then I agree with you.
 They are more of an acid-jazz band with an occasional rock song or two.
 But if you’re talking about the vocals not being intense, then we agree to disagree.

 MAO is one of the most intense and technical singers among visual-kei frontmen.
-And he does so without ever shouting or screaming like some visual-kei frontmen do.
+And he does so without ever shouting or screaming as some visual-kei frontmen do.
 His intensity is difficult to grasp much less to emulate.

 I know this is just the start but I’d love to hear, somewhere down the line, Fantôme Iris’ take on Kamijo, Lynch. or even the GazettE’s songs in the future.
 Hopefully, there comes a time for the band to cover their songs.